 Whether you opt for a luxury rental in Switzerland or try to experience the country cheaply by staying in hostels (to which I say good luck — I paid a crippling $40 for a bunk in a hostel, an experience I hope to never repeat), the best part is that many of the most stunning views in Switzerland are completely free!

-In collaboration with Swiss Travel System, I obtained a 8 day Swiss Travel Pass to explore the country as thoroughly as I could with limited time.
-I’ve compiled a list of some of the most scenic places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
-Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path towns that are even more scenic than the cities.
+I used an 8-day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
+I’ve compiled a list of some of the most beautiful places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
+Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path Switzerland highlights, plus popular cities like Zürich and Geneva.